jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 If you have an IT background, you might often hear the term Proxy.
 In general, **proxy acts as an interceptor of 2 things when they are communicating**.
 It can **alter or just pass the original behaviour**.

-Let's there are 2 friends, their home are just within walking distance.
+Let say, there are 2 friends, their home are just within walking distance.
 Even though they can communicate orally or just shout out to each other, but it will be inconvenient for their neighbour.
 That's why they have some kind of walkie talkie to facilitate their communication.

 The walkie talkie has some features alongside its main feature which is to communicate.
 It can increase and decrease the volume of speech.
 It can even pass the voice as if we talk directly.